BartoszBartmanski/StoSpa2/docs/src/install.rst

 Installation
 ############

 There are two ways of using StoSpa2: with Python or with C++.
+To install `pystospa`, we only need to follow the installation instructions found in the Python section below and likewise, to compile the C++ code, we only need to follow the instructions in the C++ section.

 Prerequisites
 =============